ExpenseGhost

 How to know if a vendor is a corporation

 Form W-9 from the vendor.
 Box 3 of the W-9 lists their tax classification.
 Get a W-9 from every vendor you might pay $600+ to before you make the first payment.
-Chasing W-9s in January is the most painful and avoidable part of 1099 season.
+Chasing W-9s in January is the most avoidable pain of 1099 season.

 Deadlines for 2025 payments